brief-ds/brief-ds.github.io/_posts/2025-09-25-tensorflow-mlx.md

 micrograd was started by Andrej Karpathy.
 [The initial version](https://github.com/brief-ds/micrograd/tree/scalar), now the code under tag `scalar`, works only on scalar values.
 We extended it to work with vectors, including matrices (2-dimensional) and arbitrary-dimensional tensors.

 micrograd's core is just one 500-line Python file [micrograd/engine.py](https://github.com/brief-ds/micrograd/blob/master/micrograd/engine.py).
 The project does not need particular compilation, making, set up.
-Many code bases are open, but would take long to understand let alone to modify, if possible at all. micrograd can be easily maintained by _one_ person.
+Many code bases are open, but would take a special team of programmers to maintain. micrograd can be easily maintained by one amateur.

 |  Library     |  Install size  |
 | ------------ |  ------------- |